bartduisters/euromillions-notifications/README.md

 ## Usage

-In users.json add the user
+In src/assets/users.json add the users
 In a terminal, from the root of this project, run:

 - `npm install` to install all dependencies of this project
 - `node euromillions.js` to run the program